 - If an employer reinstates an employee, how will the decision of whether to award back pay affect U.I. eligibility?

 - Should a not-for-profit employer be tax-rated for benefit reimbursement and does the timing of that election or an impending layoff affect that decision?

 - If a company is planning to acquire another company mid-year, does the acquiring company have to pay unemployment insurance taxes on the employees being acquired in the first year; and how does the company interact with the state taxing authority on this issue?

 - Do U.I. taxes need to be paid for independent contractors; and who would be eligible to file a claim in the event that person is no longer engaged?

-The specialized I.U.I./UCC staff are readily available to consult with clients on these and a host of other issues as to how they affect the unemployment insurance process.
+The specialized unemployment consultants are readily available to consult with clients on these and a host of other issues as to how they affect the unemployment insurance process.

 Many of our clients use our firm as a sounding board to discuss potential disciplinary actions.
 While we do not represent our clients as attorneys in these matters, we have years of experience that can be helpful in evaluating such decisions.
-Clients also consult with us to discuss whether a particular incident will be considered misconduct if an employee is discharged and then how to proceed pre-termination to assure the greatest chance of success of a U.I. claim filing.
+Clients also speak with our unemployment consultants on whether a particular incident will be considered misconduct if an employee is discharged and then how to proceed pre-termination to assure the greatest chance of success of a U.I. claim filing.
 Furthermore, we will advise when we think labor counsel needs to be consulted and will work with labor counsel as the need arises.